underscoreio/essential-scala/src/pages/collections/working-with-seq.md

 Here we have tried three values for the zero: `0`, `1`, and `2`.
 It is clear that `1` is the correct answer, but how can we arrive at that answer in a systematic way?

 The answer is to consider what should happen in the case of a single element sequence like `Seq(2)`.
 What should we multiply `2` by to get `2`?
-Clearly it is `1`, so that is the correct value to use as the zero.
+Clearly the answer is `1`, so this is the correct value to use as the zero.

 From a slightly more mathematical perspective, `1` is the identity for multiplication.
 That is `x * 1 = x`.
 So another way to solve the problem is to find the identity for the operation you're using.